kevadsett/kevadsett.github.io/_posts/2014-03-03-0201-missingpresumed.md

 "Sir", says Daniels suddenly.
 "Sorry to interrupt your briefing but you asked me to keep an eye on the bank situation.
 There's been a development sir.
 It's not just us, it's everywhere.
 We're up to 9 Countries now Sir."
 Piker looks rattled.

 "I had hoped to contain this early, but things are moving fast.
 We have a situation.
 So far it hasn't leaked, and we aim to keep it that way, but an hour ago we had a report of what initially sounded like a bank robbery.
 However, no break-in attempt was made, but money has gone.
 What we thought was an isolated incident quickly revealed itself to be something more."

+"Did these break-ins occur simultaneously?"
+Asks Max in his metallic drone, "And which countries were targeted?"

+Piker lists off cities in nine different countries: the US, Scotland, Germany, Portugal, China, India, Peru, Mexico and Japan.
+He explains that all the break-ins occurred within the space of five minutes.

+"I'm offering you a choice at this juncture; we have no leads on either case, and both seem to be super-human in origin, making them a viable choice for your next assignment, should you choose to accept it."

+"WE DRESS UP AS LOTS OF MONEY AND PUT OURSELVES IN BANK."
+Thunders Sledgehammer, clearly pleased with what he thinks is a stroke of genius.

+"Thanks Sledgehammer, but that won't be necessary", Says Piker, diplomatically.
+"We can set up a meeting with the head of security at the bank here in the city, but I have to warn you - he's not keen on 'supers'.

+"I'll go."
+Says Rough Justice, and nobody disagrees.
+Piker nods his approval and instructs Corporal Daniels to set up the meeting.